SalmanQureshi97/Few-shot-3D-Medical-Image-Segmentation/README.md

 # Few-Shot 3D Brain Tissue Segmentation on MRBrainS13

 A research pipeline for brain tissue segmentation on the [MRBrainS13](https://mrbrains13.isi.uu.nl/data/index.html) dataset (5 training subjects, 15 test subjects, 1.5 T multi-modal MRI).
-The repo provides a reference 3D U-Net baseline plus a residual-attention 3D U-Net with deep supervision, foreground- and class-balanced patch sampling, frequency-weighted Dice + (focal) cross-entropy, EMA, mixed precision, and sliding-window inference with optional test-time augmentation.
+The repo provides a reference 3D U-Net baseline plus a residual-attention 3D U-Net with deep supervision, foreground and class-balanced patch sampling, frequency-weighted Dice + (focal) cross-entropy, EMA, mixed precision, and sliding-window inference with optional test-time augmentation.

 It is structured for **few-shot evaluation under memory constraints** and for **ablation-driven analysis** rather than a single best number.